MttArmstrong/Making-Good-PRs/_episodes/02-basic-prs.md

 questions:
 - "How do you open a PR?"
 - "How do you interact with a PR?"
-- "How do you close a PR?"
+- "How do you merge a PR?"
 objectives:
 - "Become familiar with basic actions on GitHub Pull Requests"
 keypoints:
 - "New PRs can be opened in a repository from a branch or a fork."
 - "Text on PRs use Markdown styling for formatting."
-- "A user can interact with PRs in multiple ways: commenting, mentioning others, linking to other issues and pull requests, and more."
+- "A user can interact with PRs in multiple ways: commenting, assigning reviewers, linking to other issues and pull requests, and more."
 ---

 ## Open a PR